 The Swales Trust Fund

 This fund aims to give support to students being educated for the farming, forestry and horticultural industry, funded by the Trustees of the Swales Trust.
 Awards will be up to £1,000 and are available to further and higher education students.
 Priority will be for students studying in Cumbria but also available to Cumbrian’s studying outside the county at appropriate institutions.
+You can apply for funding for living in residence, course equipment, trips or anything which will help you.
+Usual funding amount it £200-£300.
 The Swale Trust Grant criteria is available here.